jchitpin/thinkdeck/README.md

 ### Finishing touches

-1. Insert the keyboard USB connector into the remaining USB splitter port.
+1. Insert the keyboard USB connector from the bottom chassis into the remaining USB splitter port.
 2. Tape down any wires that are sticking out.
 3. Tape down the two USB A splitter headers to the battery.
 4. Remove the protective film on the HyperPixel.